learn-co-curriculum/dsc-spark-dataframes/README.md

 In Spark, the intermediate Column data is not viewable and is only useful for applying the boolean mask.

-First we select the data in the `color` column, but if we try to `show()` the result, we get an error:
+First you select the data in the `color` column, but if you try to `show()` the result, you get an error:

 ```python